0xReki/0xreki.github.io/_posts/2021/2021-11-01-publishing-platforms.md

 Why would I crosspost?
 People have their favourite platform, so they can read wherever they like.
-I should not take too much of my time to get it over there… and some platforms can be a nightmare to work on…
+I should not take too much of my time to get it over there… and some platforms can be a nightmare to work on… I will not be giving any scores since everyone has their own needs.
+My needs are certainly different ones than other authors' needs.

-## Own Homepage
+## Custom Homepage

 As you can see, I have my own homepage where I publish all my stuff.
-When running your own homepage, you have a lot of freedom, you can add whatever feature you like, provided you can find that feature or code it yourself.
+When running your own homepage, you have a lot of freedom, you can add whatever feature you like, provided you can find that feature in the software you use or code it yourself.
-The more specialized your need, the more work it will make.
+The more specialized your need, the more work it will need.
+But the sky is the limit.
-I'm currently using Jekyll, which is more useful for blogging, for everything.
+I'm currently using Jekyll, which is more useful for blogging, for everything I do with this site.
 I basically wrote my own theme to support publishing a web serial.
-While I think I made generalized, I haven't tried it with yet.
+While I think I made very generalized, I haven't tried it yet.
 So far, though I offered, nobody has gotten in touch with me about setting up their own page.

-A big drawback is there's almost no way to get people to look at your page.
-If you don't already have an audience.
+A big drawback is there's almost no way to get people to look at your page if you don't already have an audience.

 ## DeviantArt